 The Southwest Miramichi watershed drainage area makes up approximately two-thirds of the total watershed of the Miramichi River.
-The Southwest Miramichi basin includes two main river systems: the Southwest Miramichi River (5,840km2) and the Renous River (1,429km2).
-The Dungaryon River is a tributary of the Renous River (DFO, 2018).
+The Southwest Miramichi basin includes two main river systems: the Southwest Miramichi River (5,840km2) and the Renous River (1,429km2) (DFO, 2018).